sina-behnam/MAC/README.md

 ## Acknowledgements

 This project utilizes the YOLOv8 model by Ultralytics for object detection tasks.
 The custom dataset and annotations were specifically prepared for the brittle star detection task, with the help of manual and AI-assisted annotation processes.
+You can find the full dataset and annotations in the [Roboflow Project](https://universe.roboflow.com/sina-6juio/mac-p9chv).

 ## License